marcosfromrio/react-tic-tac/README.md

 # React tutorial

-Tic tac tutorial from React docs.
+Tic tac toe tutorial from React docs.
 Using vite template with React + TypeScript.

 --